ukmars/mazerunner-core/README.md

-# BETA release 0.1.0
+# Release 0.2.0

-This code is experimental and may have bugs, some of which may be serious.
-Use it without expectation of success.
+This ran successfully on a stock UKMARSBOT in competition on October 7th 2023.
+It may still contain bugs and you will need to setup and calibrate your own robat before you can expect it to run well.

-It is, however, intended to be a complete, fairly bare-bones micromouse software suite.
+It is intended to be a complete, fairly bare-bones micromouse software suite.
 It should contain all the basic functionality needed to allow a UKMARSBOT or close derivative to explore a classic micromouse maze and search to the center and back to the start.

 There are a couple of calibation routines by way of an example of how you might do the basic sensor calibration.
 There is also a command line interpreter for those who have a radio serial link such as a bluetooth module.